flipkart-incubator/hydra/README.md

         + We don't want to fail in this case
     + His city (provided as part of response by EmployeeLocationService)
     + His complete address (provided as part of response by EmployeeLocationService)
+    + Lat/Lng of all components of his address
 + Now we want to respond back with all this information

 ### Steps